 Based on the passage of time in some implementation dependent way, which is outside the scope of this Standard

 NOTE 3—It might take a long time for a STA to change its operating mode following the transmission of the OM Control subfield and during that time the STA might not be able to receive frames resulting in frame loss.
 If a non-AP STA cannot tolerate frame loss during that period it can set the Power Management subfield of the Frame Control field of the frame which carries OM Control subfield to 1 to indicate that the STA has entered power save.
-When the non-AP STA has completed its operating mode change, it can send another frame (such as a QoS Null) with the Frame Control Power Management subfield set to 0 to indicate that the STA has exited power save.(#7617)
+When the non-AP STA has completed its operating mode change, it can send another frame (such as a QoS Null) with the Frame Control Power Management subfield set to 0 to indicate that the STA has exited power save.

+After successful association, a non-AP STA and AP have the Channel Width set to the largest supported bandwidth, the RX NSS and TX NSS field values set to largest number of supported spatial streams as calculated in equation 9-ax2 and the UL MU Disable field set to value 0. [#13038, #13039] (#7617)

-Receive operating mode (ROM) indication
+Rules for [14135] Receive operating mode (ROM) indication

-The ROM indication allows the OMI initiator to adapt the maximum operating channel width and/or the maximum number of spatial streams, Nss,(#7051) it can receive from the OMI responder.
+ROM [#12842] indication allows the OMI initiator to adapt the maximum operating channel width and/or the maximum number of spatial streams, Nss,(#7051) it can receive from the OMI responder.

 An OMI initiator that sends a frame that includes an(#6754) OM Control subfield(#7507) should change its OMI parameters, Rx NSS and Channel Width(#5196), as follows: